 These guidelines may be modified or substituted by the Government from time to time.

-$ This Appendix-VI contains a list of clauses and appendices that would need to be suitably modified for reflecting applicant-specific provisions.
-This Appendix-VI may, therefore, be included in the RFP document to be issued to prospective Applicants.
+$ This Appendix-VI contains a list of clauses and appendices that would need to be suitably modified for reflecting Bid-specific provisions.
+This Appendix-VI may, therefore, be included in the RFP document to be issued to prospectiveBidders.
 The blank spaces in Appendices may be filled up by the Applicant and the footnotes may be deleted when it submits its proposal.